 You create a virtual copy of a place by activating the virtual place tool, then clicking on the place you want to copy (this can also be a virtual place!) and keeping the mouse button down while dragging the virtual place figure to its destination location.
 The virtual place can be distinguished from a normal place by the double border line (see the graphics inside the tool button).
 To find out which place a virtual place belongs to, just double-click the virtual place.
 To make this relation visible in printed versions of your nets, you should copy the name of the place to the virtual place.
 Unfortunately, the tool does not take care of the names of virtual places automatically.
-Another solution supported by the tool is to give each (P)
+Another solution supported by the tool is to give each group of a place and all its virtual copies a different fill or pen color.
+All places belonging together will change their colors if you change the color for one place.